 Bachelor’s Degrees Awarded

-The five most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies, and biology.
+Five of our most popular majors are animal science/pre-veterinary medicine, pharmacy, business, equestrian studies, and biology.

 Graduate and Professional Degrees Awarded